Special News--October 2022

 Are we as humanity heading towards ubiquitous destruction rather than equitable development?
 Or perhaps a standoff between the two: basic survival?
 We do not know.
 But we are not losing our hope--nor our faith and love!

-the funeral service at Westminster Abbey for Elizabeth II.
+We finish the Update with our Personal Reflections about "being people of faith-hope-love."
+We also include the message by Archbishop Justin Welby on 19 September 2022 at the funeral service at Westminster Abbey for Elizabeth II.
 The funeral, much of which was organized in advance by the Queen herself, was viewed by an estimated and unprecedented global audience of over four billion people.
 Here is one excerpt for starters about her exemplary life of service and underlying faith and hope in God:

 We will all face the merciful judgment of God: we can all share the Queen’s hope which in life and death inspired her servant leadership.
 Service in life, hope in death.
 All who follow the Queen’s example, and inspiration of trust and faith in God, can with her say: ‘We will meet again.’”
-You can access the full text HERE and the video HERE
+You can access the full text HERE and the video HERE.

 Applications--Making It Personal